-Tiles are a popular choice for hallways.
+Hallway flooring tiles are a popular choice.
 Select from natural or manmade floor tiles.
-If you prefer natural stone, bear in mind that not all are suitable for high traffic areas.
-Speak to your supplier to be sure that a particular stone tile will cope with the busyness of a hall, and be aware that it will need ongoing care.
+If you are choosing natural stone floor tiles, bear in mind that not all are suitable for high traffic areas.
+Speak to your supplier to be sure that a particular stone tile will cope with the workload of a hall, and be aware that it will need ongoing care.
 The advantages of real stone?
 Natural beauty and a unique floor.

-Manmade tiles may not have the individuality of stone, but they are still an attractive and practical option.
-Ceramic tiles are hard wearing and easy care, and porcelain is extremely durable.
-Encaustic tiles can bring period style back to a home that’s lost original features, and lively pattern will keep the hall looking good for longer between cleans.
-In an older house, it’s worth looking under the carpet as old encaustic tiles can be restored.
+Manmade hallway tiles may not have the individuality of stone, but they are still an attractive and practical option.
+Ceramic tiles are hard wearing and easy care, and porcelain tiles are extremely durable.
+Encaustic tiles can bring period style back to a home that’s lost original features and a lively pattern will keep the hall looking good for longer between cleans.
+In an older house, it’s worth looking under the carpet as you can restore old encaustic floor tiles.

-Wood can be a winner in a hallway.
+Wooden flooring in a hallway can be a good option, too.
 Mid-toned finishes and dark woods will be more forgiving in terms of showing up dust, while pale wood will demand more work but can help the space look more expansive.
-Wood flooring has lasting style and durability and the advantage of wood flooring is that it can be refinished if any damage occurs over time.
+The best wood flooring has lasting style and durability, and the advantage of wood flooring is that it can be refinished if any damage occurs over time.

 Don’t just think wooden boards for hallways.
-Parquet, where small wooden blocks are laid in geometric patterns, makes for a handsome hall floor because plenty of the design will be on show rather than covered by furniture.
+Parquet makes for a handsome hall floor because plenty of the design will be on show rather than covered by furniture.

 Engineered wood is an alternative to solid wood for hallways.
-Made from several layers, engineered wood is designed to be more stable in response to changes in humidity than solid wood.
+Made from several layers, engineered wood or composite wood is designed to be more stable in response to changes in humidity than solid wood.
 The best quality designs can be refinished if they become damaged.

-Laminate can create the look of solid or engineered wood in the hallway at a lower price point.
-Good laminate flooring will stand up to the wear and tear it’s subject to in the hall – swerve the cheap options, which won’t wear well – and is easy to keep clean.
+Laminate hallway flooring can create the look of solid or engineered wood in the hallway at a lower price point.
+The best laminate flooring will stand up to the wear and tear it’s subject to in the hall.
+Stay away from the cheap options which won’t wear well.

-Vinyl flooring can reproduce the look of wooden boards or parquet, stone, or patterned tiles.
-It’s softer and quieter underfoot than those floors, though, so might be the way to go to cut down on clatter when the family troop in and out.
+Vinyl flooring in the hallway can reproduce the look of wooden boards or parquet, stone, or patterned tiles.
+It’s softer and quieter underfoot, so might be the way to go to cut down on clatter when the family troop in and out.
 Vinyl flooring is a breeze to clean as well.
-Like laminate, it’s a cost-conscious buy.
+Like laminate, good vinyl flooring is a cost-conscious buy.
 It is also easy to cut to shape in unusually shaped hallways, and many modern vinyl tiles are compatible with underfloor heating.

 Carpet and natural flooring for hallways

-Warmer and softer underfoot than hard floorcoverings, carpets and some of the plant-fibre flooring options can be a success in a hallway, particularly up the stairs and on to landings.
+Warmer and softer underfoot than hard floorcoverings, carpets and some of the plant-fiber flooring options can be a success in a hallway, particularly up the stairs and on to landings.

-Natural flooring is made from plant fibres and has pleasing texture that can add subtle decorative interest in the hall.
-Not all natural flooring is suitable for a hallway, however.
-Look for sisal and coir, which are tough enough to take the traffic.
-Golden tones will keep coir looking as it should, while for a wide choice of colours, opt for sisal.
+Natural flooring is made from plant fibers and has a pleasing texture that can add subtle decorative interest in the hall.
+Not all natural flooring is suitable for a hallway.
+However, look for sisal and coir, which are tough enough to take the traffic.
+Coir comes in golden tones and will keep their look, while sisal comes in a wide variety of colors.

 Solid wood flooring can be suitable for use with underfloor heating, but check with your supplier.
-Engineered wood should be compatible.
+Composite wood should be compatible as well.

 High-quality laminates and vinyls can be used with underfloor heating.

-Top tip: Whichever hallway flooring you choose, always lay a door mat at the entrance to your home to prevent grit damaging the floorcovering and to prolong its life.
+Top tip: Whichever hallway flooring you choose always lay a doormat at the entrance to your home to prevent grit from damaging the floor covering and to prolong its life.